akrinos/akrinos.github.io/_pages/about.md

 ### Aquatic microbial community ecology

-Arianna considers herself a protistan biologist, an ecosystem ecologist, and a computational scientist.
+Arianna considers herself a protistan biologist, an aquatic ecosystem ecologist, and a computational scientist.
 What does this mean?
-Arianna's goal is to understand the largely unexplored puzzle piece filled by protists - what role do protists play in an ecosystem, and how does it affect accounting of nutrients and other resources nearby?
+Arianna's goal is to understand the largely unexplored puzzle piece filled by protists, primarily the photosynthesizing eukaryotic phytoplankton - what role do protists play in an ecosystem, and how does it affect accounting of nutrients and other resources nearby?

 <center> <p align="center" style="max-width:60%;">
   <img src="../images/protist_ecology_axes.png" />